tax_office_spain

 Taxation of UK Pensions in Spain

-Since Brexit, the variation in taxation of UK pensions in Spain has become even more complicated due to the fact that some types of UK pensions are no longer considered to be pensions in Spain.
+Since the UK left the EU, the variation in taxation of UK pensions in Spain, has become even more complicated due to the fact that some types of UK pensions are no longer considered to be pensions in Spain.
 To illustrate how complicated taxation of UK pensions in Spain can be, the following shows all the different tax scenarios that could apply to various UK pensions and payments from them.
 They can be:

 • Exempt from declaration

-• Declarable but totally exempt from being taxed
+• Non-declarable and totally exempt from being taxed

 • Partly exempt from taxation